There are a few other KBs (applicable since NS 6 version) that are still applicable including:

-Packages are not actually "always" sent to package servers, but are only sent when needed.
+Packages are not actually "always" sent to package servers but are only sent when needed.
 This saves space on the PS as well as reduces the use of bandwidth.
 A package is auto-assigned and then sent to a PS in the following situations:

 1) The package is used by a legacy SWD policy assigned to a client located at the same site where the PS is present.

 2) The package is requested by a client from the same site and no suitable codebases are located for this package.
-(This case should cover situation when any task (eg DS) is making Altiris Agent request a package.)
+(This case should cover situations when any task (eg DS) is making Altiris Agent request a package.)

 After this, the following settings begin to take effect:

 The first option (Remove automatic site assignments if they are unused) specifies how long the package is assigned to the Site Server, and it is OFF by default.

 The second option (Delete package files if they are unused) specifies how long the physical files for the package remain on the package server's directory structure.
 Once no policies are assigned, and no tasks assigned, the clock "begins" for the removal of a package.
 Any assignment resets this clock.
 After the specified time, the package will be removed from the package server until requested again (scenario #2 above).

 In addition to the auto-assign scenarios above, Option 1 can be triggered by any item which has the correct association with a package and is enabled and assigned to resources via a resource target where the assignment is registered in the normal fashion.
 Specifically, a software delivery task that is assigned to a resource target can trigger option 1 if the timing occurs correctly.

 Unique Scenarios & Work-arounds: